 Indiana, 1980; Pennsylvania, 1996; North Carolina, 1996; District of Columbia, 1996; Maryland, 1997; Virginia, 1997; Texas, 1997; Colorado, 1997.
 Also admitted to practice before the United States Supreme Court, the United States Courts of Appeal for the Third, Fourth, Fifth, Seventh, Tenth, District of Columbia, and Federal Circuits, the United States Court of Federal Claims, the United States Tax Court, and the United States District Courts for the Northern and Southern Districts of Indiana, Northern District of Illinois (Trial Bar), Western District of Pennsylvania, District of Maryland, Eastern and Western Districts of Virginia, Eastern, Middle and Western Districts of North Carolina, District of Colorado, and the District of Columbia District.

-Indiana State Bar Association House of Delegates, Indiana State Bar Association Committee on the Federal Judiciary; Indiana Supreme Court Committee on Character & Fitness; Indianapolis Bar Association Grievance Committee (1991-96); Fellow, American Bar Foundation; Life Fellow, Indiana Bar Foundation; Distinguished Fellow, Indianapolis Bar Foundation.
+Indiana State Bar Association House of Delegates, Indiana State Bar Association Committee on the Federal Judiciary; Indiana Supreme Court Committee on Character & Fitness; Indianapolis Bar Association Grievance Committee (1991-96); Life Fellow, American Bar Foundation; Life Fellow, Indiana Bar Foundation; Distinguished Fellow, Indianapolis Bar Foundation.